nikwebr/parse-backend/README.md

 # parse-backend <!-- omit in toc -->

-Fork using the [parse-server](https://github.com/ParsePlatform/parse-server) module on Express.
+Fork using the [parse-server](https://github.com/ParsePlatform/parse-server) v4.5.0 and [parse-dashboard](https://github.com/parse-community/parse-dashboard) module on Express.
 Read the full [Parse Server Guide](https://docs.parseplatform.org/parse-server/guide/) for more information.

 # Table of Contents <!-- omit in toc -->